-- 1. Remember: we use the present continuous to talk about something which is happening at or around the time of speaking (Tom is working on a new computer program); we use the present simple to talk about things in general or things which happen repeatedly (Tom works as a programmer). - 2.
-The present continuous is used for temporary situations (Mike is doing a two-year course in Computer Sciences); the present simple is used for permanent situations (Mike works for a big computer company.
-He lives in Boston.) - 3.
-Some verbs are not normally used in continuous tenses: want, need, prefer, like, love, hate, belong, see, hear, know, realize, believe, suppose, mean, understand, remember, forget, seem.
+1. Remember: we use the present continuous to talk about something which is happening at or around the time of speaking (Tom is working on a new computer program); we use the present simple to talk about things in general or things which happen repeatedly (Tom works as a programmer).

+2. The present continuous is used for temporary situations (Mike is doing a two-year course in Computer Sciences); the present simple is used for permanent situations (Mike works for a big computer company.
+He lives in Boston.)

+3. Some verbs are not normally used in continuous tenses: want, need, prefer, like, love, hate, belong, see, hear, know, realize, believe, suppose, mean, understand, remember, forget, seem.
 But there are exceptions: have, think.
 For example:

 What do you think about WikiLeaks? (=What is your opinion?)
 What are you thinking about? (=What is going in your mind?)
 Task 1.
 Choose the correct tense form: present simple or present continuous:

-1. When I (work) on a computer more than two hours, my eyes (get) tired.
-2. A computer system (consist) of two parts: the software and the hardware.
-3. At the moment the CPU (process) the instructions and data contained in the main memory.
-4. The CPU (be) a microprocessor which (execute) program instructions and(coordinate) the activities of all other components.
-5. How do you see anything?
-Look!
-That lamp (reflect) off the screen and this one (shine) directly into your eyes?
-6. Virus writers now(look) for methods to create more complicated and more inconspicuous viruses.
+(reflect) off the screen and this one (shine) directly into your eyes?

+6.Virus writers now.....(look) for methods to create more complicated and more inconspicuous viruses.

 Task 2.
-Use the verbs in brackets in the Present Simple tense: 1.
-John(browse) on the Internet and(download) anything that looks interesting.
-2the company(design) high specification workstations?
-3. Call me on this number if your machine(crash) again.
-4. This utility(not/detect) and(not/eliminate) all viruses.
+Use the verbs in brackets in the Present Simple tense:

+1. John......(browse) on the Internet and(download) anything that looks interesting.

+2.the company.....(design) high specification workstations?

+3. Call me on this number if your machine.....(crash) again.

+4. This utility.....(not/detect) and.....(not/eliminate) all viruses.

 5. Using this procedure(ensure) that unauthorized users cannot enter the system.

-6. When you(install) this program it automatically(check) the specifications of the PC and(adapt) to them.
-7the program(access) the information on the hard disk and (output) it to the screen?
+6. When you.....(install) this program it automatically(check) the specifications of the PC and(adapt) to them.

+7. ...the program.....(access) the information on the hard disk and(output) it to the screen?